marksailes/sailes.me/content/posts/2020-08-28---my-favourite-baby-purchases.md

 [Grimm's Rainbow](https://www.babipur.co.uk/grimms-rainbow-twelve.html) - So much fun for kids and parents

-[CLoth Nappies](https://www.babaandboo.com/) - Not for the faint hearted, but easier once you get the hang of the extra washing
+[Cloth Nappies](https://www.babaandboo.com/) - Not for the faint hearted, but easier once you get the hang of the extra washing

 ## 1+ Year